 Calima, the Saharan dust that turns Malaga’s skies orange

-Given the city’s close proximity to North Africa and the Gibraltar Strait, the people of Malaga are no strangers to weird and wonderful weather phenomena.
+Given the city’s proximity to North Africa and the Strait of Gibraltar, the people of Malaga are no strangers to weird and wonderful weather phenomena.

-One, which is quite common throughout the year, is that of calima.
+One, which is quite common year-round, is calima.

 This suspension of Saharan sand dust in the skies is a natural phenomenon.
-It casts a hazy hue over the province and, depending on the severity, can bring with it a whole host of consequences.
+It casts a hazy hue over the province and, depending on its severity, can bring a whole host of consequences.

 What is calima?